top of page

 Answer

-A once-a-week session is highly recommended, as progress in therapy builds gradually, like stacking blocks.
-Continuity is critical for success.
-Therefore, I strive to offer a make-up session if you need to cancel.
+We highly recommend a once-a-week session, as progress in therapy builds gradually, much like stacking blocks.
+Continuity is essential for success, so I strive to provide a make-up session if you need to cancel.

 What is sensory processing difficulties?